-Mr. Hancock has been involved in a broad range of field research for gas and electric end uses including ice arena desiccant dehumidification, commercial gas and electric cooling, commercial and residential gas space heating, commercial and residential water heating, commercial cooking, and industrial process consumption.
-His projects have involved the use of dedicated data logging systems and/or building automation systems to collect and document the performance of the systems under consideration.
+In addition to his role as engineering lead, Mark has been involved in a broad range of field research for gas and electric end uses.
+This research spans from gas and electric cooling, commercial and residential gas space heating and water heating, commercial cooking, industrial process consumption, and, recently, the optimization of existing rooftop air handlers.
+His projects have involved the use of data logging systems and building automation systems to collect and document the performance of energy consuming equipment.
 He has experience with optimization of control systems for building systems and implementation of improved controls for upgrades of building ventilation systems per ASHRAE standards.